 The VOA will publish future rateable values a few months before they take effect.
 This gives you time to review the valuation and anticipate changes to your future rates bill.

-What to do if you believe your valuation is wrong
+What to do if you believe your current or upcoming valuation is wrong

 1. Check your property details